Internal validity

 Internal validity is the extent to which a piece of evidence supports a claim about cause and effect, within the context of a particular study.
 It is one of the most important properties of scientific studies and is an important concept in reasoning about evidence more generally.
 Internal validity is determined by how well a study can rule out alternative explanations for its findings (usually, sources of systematic error or 'bias').
 It contrasts with external validity, the extent to which results can justify conclusions about other contexts (that is, the extent to which results can be generalized).
+Both internal and external validity can be described using qualitative or quantitative forms of causal notation.

 Details

 Inferences are said to possess internal validity if a causal relationship between two variables is properly demonstrated.

 A valid causal inference may be made when three criteria are satisfied: